ale94mleon/TOFF/docs/source/api.rst

 are constantly under update.
 These force fields use the SMIRKS Native Open Force Field (SMIRNOFF) format, which helps to reach a wide number of chemical structures.

+Since version `0.1.0`_ it is also possible to get GAFF and Espaloma force field parameters

 **TOFF** is python module but also have a friendly command line interface.
 The main class to work with is :meth:`toff.utils.Parameterize`.
 Examples on how to use both interface: as a module and as a command line are found in the ``Tutorials`` section